For any questions about the Professional Experience, please contact the Educational Services Coordinator at

 - Supervisors are asked to complete the Supervisor’s Interim Report Form about mid-way through the project and the Supervisor’s Final Report Survey upon completion of the project.
 Forms should be emailed to the Coordinator of the course as an attachment.
 Interim and final reports are shared with the student, unless requested otherwise.

 - A Project Plan is required before project work begins.
 The plan outlines the timeline and target dates of project deliverables (including due dates for BOTH interim reports) and should be approved by the Supervisor.
-Once the plan is received students will be registered in the course by the Student Services Coordinator.
+Once the plan is received students will be registered in the course by the Educational Services Coordinator.
 Examples of Project Plans available here.

 - Two Student Interim Reports: online form.
 These reports should discuss how the project is progressing, any new skills/knowledge gained, and any problems/issues that have come up.
 There is no form or template for the interim reports; a report in Word format and written in paragraph format is fine.
 Up to 500 words is adequate.

 - Final Report Form: online form to be submitted upon completion of the project OR Poster Submission: See submission guidelines and use the online form to upload your poster!

 There are two ways to set up a project: